AMC Eagle: The concept

-A first in mass-production passenger cars, the early AMC Eagles came with a true full-time automatic system that operated only in permanent all-wheel drive (AWD).
+The early AMC Eagles had a full-time automatic system that operated in permanent all-wheel drive (AWD).
 The drivetrain added about 300 lb to the Eagle's curb weight.
-The AMC Eagles were also the first mass-produced U.S. 4WD vehicles with an independent front suspension.
+The AMC Eagles were also the first mass-produced U.S. 4WD automobiles with an independent front suspension.
+The 1963 Jeep Wagoneer and Gladiator pickups featured an independent front suspension with 4WD as well as the revised for 1980 truck-based Ford Bronco and F-Series vehicles.

-The AMC Eagle's central differential behind its TorqueFlite automatic transmission was a single speed (without a low-range option) and used a viscous fluid coupling for the quiet and smooth transfer of power to the axle with the greatest traction, on wet or dry pavement.
+The AMC Eagle's central differential behind its TorqueFlite automatic transmission was a single-speed (without a low-range option).
+It featured a viscous fluid coupling for the quiet and smooth power transfer to the axle with the most traction on wet or dry pavement.
 The central unit consisted of closely spaced, wavy clutch plates operating in a "honey-like silicone fluid" performing a "limited-slip function" between the front and rear drives, as well as under adverse driving conditions sending torque to the axle with the most traction.

 Designed as "reasonably size[d] passenger cars" offering a comfortable ride and handling on pavement, the AMC Eagles "behave more like mountain goats" when off the road.
-The value of 4WD in the AMC Eagle was apparent when driving in slippery conditions, and they were used in America's first ice-driving school.
-The Eagle models provided the comfort and appointments expected of passenger models with off-road technology offering an extra margin of safety and traction.
+The value of 4WD in the AMC Eagle was apparent when driving in slippery conditions.
+They served in America's first ice-driving school.
+The Eagle models provided the comfort and appointments expected of passenger models, combined with off-road technology offering an extra margin of safety and traction.
 The Eagle was designed for customers who "must get through regardless of road or weather conditions (doctors, police, emergency personnel, and so on)" as well as those living areas of bad weather or roads, and adventurous hunters and fishermen.
 The AMC Eagle did not compete with traditional, rudimentary 4WD vehicles.
 The company did not design the Eagle as an off-pavement recreation vehicle, but rather as a passenger car that offers added benefits.
 Not built for off-road performance as a Chevrolet Blazer or a Jeep Cherokee, the Eagle "will overcome mud, sand, snow, and obstacles that would stop ordinary sedans cold."

-The AMC Eagle was the first production car to use an AWD system.
+The AMC Eagle was one of the first production cars to use an AWD system.
 Other 4WD automobile-type vehicles – the Subaru DL/GL (1972 for the Japanese domestic market and two years later in the U.S.), and much later the Toyota Tercel SR5 Wagon (1983) - only had part-time 4WD systems that could not be engaged on dry pavement.
 The Eagle was also years ahead of Subaru's simplistic, part-time front-drive/4WD system, due to Roy Lunn's creativity and Jeep's experience producing 4WD vehicles.
 Another feature was the Eagle's independent front suspension, accomplished by mounting the front differential to the engine block with universal joints and half shafts to drive the front wheels.